KaylaKremer/C3-Chart-Editor/README.md

 To use C3 Chart Editor, I have it hosted on Heroku here: https://c3-chart-editor.herokuapp.com/index.html

 In case the link is down or you prefer to download your own copy, you will need to set up a local server.
-There are many ways to do this, but I recommend installing [http-server](https://www.npmjs.com/package/http-server) if you use Node.js.
-If you use VS Code as your code editor of choice, I also highly recommend installing the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension, which makes launching a local server a breeze.

 ### How to Use
 * Simply fill out the chart form and watch the chart magic happen!
 You can select chart type, give your chart a title and subtitle, choose a color theme, as well as provide labels for each chart axis and watch all changes happen in the live preview.